ArmadaDev25/RPS_PredictorAlgorithm/README.md

 3. Open Up the Visual Studio Code Terminal
 4. Type Python main.py
 5. Hit Enter, and Follow the directions displayed in the terminal
+##### Method 2 - Using the Terminal
+1. Open up the terminal, or command prompt, on your computer
+2. Change the current directory that you are in to the RPS_PredictorAlgorithm file
+3. Type python main.py
+4. Hit Enter
 ## Languages Used
 - Python